codewithkolin/4K_Video_Maker/README.md

 1. **Image Processing**: The selected image is resized to 4K resolution using high-quality LANCZOS resampling algorithm, maintaining aspect ratio with black padding if needed.

-2. **Audio Processing**: All 20 WAV files are loaded and processed:
+2. **Audio Processing**: All selected audio files are loaded and processed:
+   - Supports multiple formats (WAV, MP3, M4A, FLAC, AAC, OGG)
    - Fade-in (2 seconds) applied to each file
    - Fade-out (2 seconds) applied to each file
    - Files are concatenated sequentially
+   - Total duration determines video length

 3. **Video Creation**: FFmpeg creates a video:
    - Static 4K image displayed for the full audio duration